codeurjc/spring-cloud-aws-sample/README.md

 	--spring.profiles.active=prod

 As you can see is not necessary to put database credentials to run the application, it gets the necessary values from AWS Secret Manager.

+### Using CloudFormation

+To run with CloudFormation is not necessary to create any AWS resources, only secrets.
+Steps are the following

+1. Insert your secret properties as explained in section [AWS Secrets Manager](#aws-secrets-manager)
+2. As parameters to run your stack, you'll need to specify:
+	- Database password
+	- Key Name (for ssh)
+3. Go to your application by click to the link given at the output section of the cloudformation after the stack have been created.